 Retinoblastoma is one of only a very small number of childhood cancers that is caused by a genetic defect inherited from parents.
 Around 40% of retinoblastoma cases are of the heritable form.

 The heritable form of retinoblastoma is now well understood.
 It occurs as a result of two alterations (called mutations) in the ‘retinoblastoma suppressor gene’ (RB1).
 The abnormal gene can be passed from a parent to their child, allowing the tumour to develop.
 Or this alteration can occur spontaneously while the baby is developing in the uterus.

 Children with the heritable form have an increased risk of developing other types of cancer later in life.

 Genetic counselling and support is available for families in which a member has retinoblastoma.
-Not all children of an affected parent will inherit the faulty gene but all children born into families with a history of retinoblastoma will be screened regularly during their first five years of life for signs of retinoblastoma so that treatment can be started early if a tumour does develop.
+Not all children of an affected parent will inherit the faulty gene but all children born into families with a history of retinoblastoma will be screened regularly during their first five years of life for signs so that treatment can be started early if a tumour does develop.

 The causes of the non-heritable form of retinoblastoma are not understood.